madcatdev/chpw/README.md

 # chpw
 Create Hidden Process and Watch

-This is little launcher for any executable file.
+This is small launcher for any executable file.
 It is evolution of [CHP software](http://www.commandline.co.uk/chp/), but instead of it, CHPW written on Delphi (Free Pascal) and has additional functionality, such as process existing control and suspension checking.
 Executables can be launched in hidden or in visible mode.
 It works on Windows Vista and later.
 You will need [Lazarus IDE](https://www.lazarus-ide.org) for compolatin: